StatEngine/stat-engine/README.md

 bin/elasticsearch-plugin install file:///<location of download>
 ```

-4. Configure readonlyrest plugin, copy the following into favorite editor and save in config/readonlyrest.yml
+4. Configure readonlyrest plugin, copy the following into a new file called in ```config/readonlyrest.yml```
 ```
 readonlyrest:
   enable: true